U.S. regulators ditch net neutrality rules as legal battles loom

 “They have the technical ability and business incentive to discriminate and manipulate your internet traffic.
 And now this agency gives them the legal green light to go ahead,” she said.

-Several state attorneys general said before the vote they would work to oppose the ruling, citing problems with comments made to the FCC during the public comment period.
-Other critics have said they will consider challenging what they consider to be weaker enforcement.
+Several state attorneys general said before the vote they would work to oppose the ruling, citing issues with the public comment period.
+Other critics have said they will consider challenging what they see as weaker enforcement.

-Net neutrality supporters had rallied in front of the FCC building in Washington before the vote.

 The 2015 rules were intended to give consumers equal access to web content and prevent broadband providers from favoring their own content.
-Pai proposes allowing those practices as long as they are disclosed.
+Those practices are now allowed as long as they are disclosed.

-Michael Powell, a former FCC chairman who heads a trade group representing major cable companies and broadcasters, told reporters earlier this week that internet providers would not block content because it would not make economic sense.

-“They make a lot of money on an open internet,” Powell said, adding it is “much more profitable” than a closed system.
-“This is not a pledge of good-heartedness, it’s a pledge in the shareholders’ interest.”

-The chief executive of USTelecom, a lobbying group that represents internet providers and the broadband industry, said in a statement the industry has “renewed confidence to make the investments required to strengthen the nation’s networks and close the digital divide, especially in rural communities.”
+The broadband industry cheered the move.
+USTelecom, a lobbying group representing internet providers and broadband companies said after the vote they had “renewed confidence” to make network investments, particularly in rural communities.

+On the other side, the trade group Internet Association, whose members include content providers Alphabet, Facebook and Pandora Media Inc, said “the fight isn’t over” and that it was weighing legal options in a lawsuit against the FCC order.

-A University of Maryland poll released this week found that more than 80 percent of respondents opposed a repeal.
-The survey of 1,077 registered voters was conducted online by the Program for Public Consultation at the University of Maryland from Dec.
+A University of Maryland poll had found more than 80 percent of respondents opposed a repeal.
+The survey of 1,077 registered voters was conducted online by the Program for Public Consultation from Dec.
 6-8.

+Jesse Ferguson, a Democratic strategist, said polls have found young people are favoring Democrats in the latest elections and that the net neutrality issue could be used to gather support in the 2018 midterm elections.

+”Net neutrality is the latest data point for voters that the administration is more interested in doing what big companies want them to do, then what people think is in their interest.
+That’s a narrative that is politically toxic for Republicans,” he said.

-Reporting by David Shepardson; Writing by Chris Sanders; Editing by Jonathan Oatis and Meredith Mazzilli
+Reporting by David Shepardson, Diane Bartz, Katanga Johnson; Writing by Chris Sanders; Editing by Jonathan Oatis and Meredith Mazzilli